#vocabulary#english#language-learning#productivity#beginner

 Is 1,000 Words Really Enough?

-Research from linguistics professor Paul Nation shows that knowing the 1,000 most frequent English words gives you comprehension of roughly 85% of everyday conversation.
-That's enough to handle most real-world situations: ordering food, writing emails, following podcasts at normal speed.
+Yes.
+According to research by linguistics professor Paul Nation (Victoria University of Wellington), knowing the 1,000 most frequent English words gives you comprehension of roughly 85% of everyday conversation.
+That is enough to handle most real-world situations, such as ordering food, writing emails, and following podcasts at a normal speed.

 The System: 4 Phases Over 6 Months